pyroscope/pyrocore/docs/usage-cli-tools.rst

 in any rTorrent view for further inspection, list them to the console using flexible output formatting, or perform some management action like starting and stopping torrents.
-:ref:`RtXmlRpcExamples` show examples for sending commands that don't target a specific item.
+:ref:`RtXmlRpcExamples` shows examples for sending commands that don't target a specific item.

 For example, the command ``rtcontrol up=+0 up=-10k`` will list all